Tinkoff/tinkoff-request/docs/plugins/cache-fallback.md

 sidebar_label: Cache - Fallback
 ---

-!Executes only on server, for browser this plugin is noop.

-Hard drive cache.
+Fallback cache plugin.
 This cache used only if request ends with error response and returns previous success response from cache.
+Actual place to store cache data depends on passed driver (file system by default).

 ## Parameters

 ### Create options
 - `getCacheKey`: function [=see @tinkoff/request-cache-utils] - function used for generate cache key
 - `shouldExecute`: boolean [=true] - plugin enable flag
 - `shouldFallback`: function [(context) => true] - should fallback value be returned from cache
+- `driver`: CacheDriver [fsCacheDriver] - driver used to store fallback data

 ### Request params
 - `cache`: boolean [=true] - should any cache plugin be executed.